learn-co-curriculum/java-mod-1-constructors/README.md

 }
 ```

-As we mentioned before, we also have the ability to have multiple constructors
+We also have the ability to have multiple constructors
 in a single class.
 In this example, we can add a constructor that accepts a
-declared major in additional to the student's first and last name:
+declared major in addition to the student's first and last name:

 ```java
     public Student(String firstName, String lastName) {